 Using case studies of globally important environmental challenges, the following will be explored:

-2. People and Planet: complex socio-ecological systems, Indigenous knowledges and the extinction crisis
+2. People and Planet: populations, socio-ecological systems and our impact on the planet

-3. Land & Water: agricultural, landscape and freshwater challenges, and the role of stakeholders
+3. Land and Water: agricultural, landscape and freshwater challenges

-6. Critical Issues for Science and Global Challenges: going beyond sustainability
+6. Critical Issues for Science and Global Challenges